Why We Don’t Change for the Better

 As you all know if you’ve been reading lately, I finished a 20-Day cold shower challenge and loved it.
 It makes me feel great.
 It’s helped me to get past a fear/aversion that has caused me issues in the past.
 And it’s preparing me to be a more resilient person.
 I’ve been continuing this practice and I’m up to a 6-minute 30-second shower under cold water.
 And I’m feeling the effects in a big way – cold weather isn’t something that is bothering me, I’ve gone through two bouts of colds and stomach flu in our house and come out without anything notable.

 But ironically, I have a co-worker who sits right across from me who was talking to another co-worker about how winter is coming and how she’s “never been good with cold weather.”
-And having just finished what I did, I wanted to tell her all about that experience and how it’s made cold less of an issue for me.
+Having just finished what I did, I wanted to tell her all about that experience and how it’s made cold less of an issue for me.
 But it occurred to me that such an action would probably be seen as uncaring and unfeeling in today’s world.

 Here’s another example of the situation: a friend of mine was asking if anyone wanted to run an OCR with her.
-I, of course, volunteered.
+Of course, I volunteered.
 But the majority of the respondents were piping in with things like “Not me, it involves two things I hate: running and getting dirty” or “I could never do that.”
 What?
 Why would you respond like that?
 If you’re not interested, then don’t say anything, right?

 But more importantly, why in the world would you not want to overcome your problems and make them go away, we think?
 Why wouldn’t you want to make yourself better?
 Why do you allow your problems to rule your life instead of figuring out a way to get past them, defeat them, and make your life more pleasant?